Pranav175-bit/jordan-sneaker-market-analysis/README.md

 - How does product condition affect resale price and profitability?
 - Which shoe models sell the fastest based on inventory turnover?
 - Which shoe model–colorway combinations should the business prioritize based on overall performance?

 ---

-## Project Objectives

-The objectives of this project are to:

-- Evaluate overall product performance.
-- Identify the most profitable shoe models and colorways.
-- Compare the performance of different sales channels.
-- Analyze inventory turnover efficiency.
-- Measure the impact of product condition on resale value and profitability.
-- Identify customer demand trends across products and colorways.
-- Deliver business recommendations supported by data analysis.

----